The aim and contents of the doctoral programme

 The graduate school serves as a shared platform for the doctoral students and gives them access to a new collaborational environment - a prerequisite in the development of high-quality research with relevance to teacher education and schools.
 The affiliation with and participation in international and national research conferences and networks will also provide an opportunity to develop a field that needs more in-depth studies in Sweden.

 The doctoral studentships will be advertised at the respective universities during autumn 2021.
-Potential subjects for a doctoral thesis related to educating gifted students may include: identification, documentation, differentiation, mental health and life circumstances of children and youth, impact evaluation of measures taken by schools.
-The research projects must be related to pre-school, primary school, secondary school or extended school.
+Research topics being explored within the doctoral research include: identification, documentation, differentiation, mental health and life circumstances of children and youth, curriculum topics, leadership and twice exceptionality (2e).
+The research projects are variously related to pre-school, primary school, secondary school or extended school.

 Nordic gifted education researchers, including doctoral students, are welcomed to join the doctoral programme as research affiliates.
 A range of Nordic gifted education networking events and seminars will be an important part of the doctoral programme.